Skip to Main Content

 Citation search

-• Identify a start set of papers
+• Identify a starting set of papers

-• evaluate the references and citations by following 4 steps
+• Evaluate references and citations

-• exclude or tentatively include the new paper
+• Exclude or include the new paper

-• Include based on the full paper
+• Include on the basis of the full paper

 Wohlin, C. (2014).
 Guidelines for snowballing in systematic literature studies and a replication in software engineering.
 In Proceedings of the 18th International Conference on Evaluation and Assessment in Software Engineering (EASE '14).
 Association for Computing Machinery, New York, NY, USA, Article 38, 1–10. https://doi.org/10.1145/2601248.2601268